PowerPowder/CCNA-notes/chapter2.md

 | 1000 Mbps | Gigabit Ethernet | 1000BASE-T | 802.3ab | Copper, 100m |
 | 10 Gbps | 10 Gig Ethernet | 10GBASE-T | 802.3an | Copper, 100m |

-Ethernet frames use the same format for the header and trailer no matter the speed or type of cable (UTP/fibre optic).

-**Ethernet is a standard not a specific cable**
+**Ethernet frames** use the same format for the header and trailer no matter the speed or type of cable (UTP/fibre optic) (Ethernet is a standard, not a protocol).

 UTP cables are twisted to prevent EMI (crosstalk - EMI from a wire to another wire in the same cable).

-SFP (Small Form-factor Pluggable): on switch ports where you decide what interface you want - SFP is like USB-C and the SFP modules are the adapters/dongles.
+SFP (Small Form-factor Pluggable): on switch ports where you decide what interface you want (aka transceiver port) - SFP is like USB-C and the SFP modules are the adapters/dongles.

 ### Straight-Through and Crossover Cables